Fleet documentation

 We aren’t able to sell licenses and support separately.

-For now, the number of hosts is the maximum cap of distinct agents enrolled at any given time.
+For now, the number of hosts is the maximum cap of hosts enrolled at any given time.
+Umanaged hosts ("Pending" MDM status in Fleet) are not included in the enrolled hosts count.

 Like any modern application, Fleet scales horizontally.
 The biggest potential bottleneck for Fleet is the number of hosts being monitored, so that's where we've devoted the most attention when testing.
 The largest number of hosts we've had a customer ask about was 350,000, for all of the production servers and employee laptops of a publicly traded company.